feynmantf/unsplit-keyboard/README.md

 - solder rotary encoder onto pcb (locations marked on pcb)
 - solder oled panel onto pcb (locations marked on pcb)
 - test everything again
+- screw leaf springs into pcb (locations marked on pcb)
 - put assembled pcb and plate in the case, and screw the case together
 - you should be done now !!